arzwa/MultilocusIsland/docs/draft-hapdip2.md

 effect $Ls$.
-As $Ls$ becomes appreciable, equilibrium frequencies at the focal locus start to deviate substantially from the single locus prediction whenever the migration rate is below the swamping threshold of the loci in the additive polygenic 'background' barrier.
+As $Ls$ becomes appreciable, equilibrium frequencies at the focal locus start to deviate substantially from the single locus prediction whenever the migration rate is below the swamping threshold of the loci composing the additive polygenic 'background' barrier.
 In the case with recessive local adaptation, LD also strongly affects the critical migration rate at the focal locus, and once the swamping threshold for the additive background loci exceeds that of the focal locus (in this example